 Therapists run drop-in sessions at children’s centres, for parents/carers to find out more about speech and language needs and the SLT service, and to discuss any concerns they have with their child's speech, language, and communication development.
-Details of the drop-in sessions, including upcoming dates and times, can be found by clicking the links below:

 In addition, therapists support early year’s practitioners to ensure that children’s centres and nurseries/schools can also help develop children’s speech, language and communication.
 This is achieved by training staff, sharing resources such as language enriching activities, and ensuring the child’s environment promotes language and communication.